zefiros-software/BSPLib/docs/docs/halting/abort.md

 If [`BSPLib::Init()`](../logic/init.md) is called after an abort, it will determine whether all threads have actually aborted.
 If not, it will notify the waiting threads about the abort.
 If even this fails, the entire program will terminate.

+!!! note "Warnings"
+    The termination behaviour is different in BSPLib differs from that in other BSP libraries.

+!!! danger "Deprication"
+    This function has been depricated and should be avoided.

 #Parameters

 * `format` Describes the message to format.